Popup Toolkit User's Manual

 3. User Interface

-The General Settings tab consists of four sections with controls used to set up the most general Popup features.
+The 'General Settings' tab consists of several sections with controls used to set up the most general popup features.

 DHTML Popups.

 Popup Toolkit supports DHTML popups based on JavaScript, CSS and other Modern Web Technologies.
 These popups are not blockable by the current popup blocking software.
 The DHTML technological approach lets Popup Toolkit produce extremely effective popups with a large number of effects and exceptional design flexibility.
 DHTML popups are shown in the web browser window.
 They possess titlebar, close and minimize buttons, border, content area and shadow.
-All these elements except the content area can be switched on and off.
+All these elements, except the content area, can be switched on and off.
 Various attributes of the DHTML popup window may be set up and adjusted.
 Attributes are divided into four user interface tabs - see User Interface.

-Standard Popups.
+Standard (Regular) Popups.

-Although blockable and with limitations, you may always need a standard popup - it opens in a new browser window and thus isn't "connected" with the web page opening it.
+Although in some cases blockable and with limitations, you may always need a standard popup - it opens in a new browser window and thus isn't "connected" with the web page opening it.
 It stays alive after closing the main web page.
 If you need, you can always "backup" your standard popup with a DHTML one.
 See "If the popup gets blocked..." checkbox.

-Unblockable Popups
+Unblockable Text Only Popups

 Click here to open the tutorial on using Unblockable popups